Q-dimi/return_tests/README.md

-# npm return_tests
+# npm return tests

-Tests if a functions return value matches a regular expression, data type and data value each or seperately.
-Go to src folder and type npm start then go to localhost:3000 to see all the errors for each of the functions tested.
-Functions can be found in the '/functions' directory.
-Please copy the format in the example files.
-The configure object in build.js provides the functions you would like to test.
+Tests if a functions return value matches a regular expression, data type and data value.

 ## How To Configure

 Inside 'build.js', you will see a config object at the top.
 The directions are plain.
-Just add the directories of the functions you would like to test.
+Just add the directory names of the functions you would like to test from the functions folder.

 ```js
 const configure = {